Azure/aks-engine/docs/topics/azure-stack.md

 If your Azure Stack Hub instance is air-gapped or if network connectivity in your geographical location is not reliable, then the default approach will not work, take a long time or timeout due to transient networking issues.

-To overcome these issues, you should set the `distro` property of your cluster definition to `"aks-ubuntu-16.04"`.
+To overcome these issues, you should set the `distro` property of your cluster definition to `"aks-ubuntu-16.04"` or `"aks-ubuntu-18.04"`.
 This will instruct AKS Engine to deploy VM nodes using a base OS image called `AKS Base Image`.
 This custom image, generally based on Ubuntu Server, already contains the required software dependencies in its file system.
 Hence, internet connectivity won't be required during the provisioning process.

 The `AKS Base Image` marketplace item has to be available in your Azure Stack Hub's Marketplace before it could be used by AKS Engine.
 Your Azure Stack Hub administrator can follow this [guide](https://docs.microsoft.com/azure-stack/operator/azure-stack-download-azure-marketplace-item) for a general explanation about how to download marketplace items from Azure.